 Although Microsoft provides its own native extension store called Edge Add-on, which provides many add-ons already.

-But if you are already using certain Google Chrome extensions which probably works well for your workflow, and wants the same for Edge – well it will work.
+But if you are already using certain Google Chrome extensions, which are probably streamlined for your workflow, and want the same for Edge, it will work.

-How to Install Google Chrome Extensions in Microsoft Edge Browser in Linux
+How to Install Google Chrome Extensions in Microsoft Edge Browser on Linux

 Open the Microsoft Edge browser in Ubuntu or any Linux.
 (If you have not yet installed Microsoft Edge – check out the steps here).

 Click on the top right section three-dot to pull down the menu.